yu-iskw/google-cloud-deep-learning-kit/README.md

 ### Install python libraries

 If you want to install python libraries other than pre-installed ones, please add them to `./requirements.txt` and then execute the below command:
+When you restart a container to run jupyter, we must re-execute the commahd.

 ```
 make pip-install \